-Fluency, Flexibility, Originality, and Elaboration can be thought of as the cornerstones of Creative Thinking.
+Fluency, flexibility, originality, and elaboration can be thought of as the cornerstones of creative thinking.
 Fluency is all about generating a lot of different ideas.
-It is a valuable skill to practice because when you have many different ideas you have more options and are therefore more likely to find more viable solutions to your problem.
-In addition, often one idea lead to another, so by generating many ideas, you are allowing that process to flow naturally.
+It is a valuable skill to practice because when you have many different ideas, you have more options and are therefore more likely to find more viable solutions to your problem.
+In addition, often one idea leads to another, so by generating many ideas, you are allowing that process to flow naturally.

 - Write down your ideas as you come up with them.